blb78/limelight.vim/README.md

 let g:limelight_priority = -1

 " focus mode
-" set it to 1 to activate that mode, default value 0 let g:limelight_focus_mode = 1
+" set it to 1 to activate that mode (default: 0) let g:limelight_focus_mode = 1

+" focus mode only
+" set it to 1 if you only want the focus mode (default: 0) let g:limelight_only_focus_mode = 1
 ```

 Goyo.vim integration